I do not own Harry Potter, such rights belong to J.K. Rowling and Warner Bros.

 Hands pushed him down to lay upon the hospital mattress; it wasn't comfortable or warm and now Harry was shivering and all he kept feeling was the darkness in his mind when Voldemort had possessed him.
 How unlike himself he had been, slithering and squirming on the hard Ministry floor, the sand beneath him hot to the touch and cooling on his skin.
 He had wished for death then and now he wished for it badly no matter if He Who Must Not Be Named still lived, no matter if everything was changing and he hadn't a clue what he was supposed to do now.

-The hands that had felt so heavy left him slowly and he wasn't aware that he was looking at his friends who were unmoving from their beds and staring at them, sometimes whispering things he could not hear.
-He could make out Hermione's brown hair, messy now because of the battle, Luna's gaze that always seemed to make him feel like he belonged, Neville's look of worry, and Ron's hazy face.
+The hands that had felt so heavy left him slowly and he wasn't aware that he was looking at his friends who were unmoving from their beds and staring at them, whispering things he could not hear.
+He could make out Hermione's brown hair, messy now because of the battle, Luna's whimsical gaze that always seemed to make him feel like he belonged, Neville's anxious face, Ginny's reddened cheeks and Ron's pained aquamarine eyes.
 And then the curtain of the bed was wrapped around them hastily.

 He wanted to apologize, he wanted to cry, he wanted to be anyone else, to possess any one of them so he could not feel at all.
 Voices he could not make out were speaking now and he knew it was Madame Pomfrey's voice though it was as if she was under water.

 Harry barely caught the words and his eyes finally found the face of her.